 QLD & NT: www.snp.com.au/our-locations

 TAS: www.hobartpath.com.au/our-locations or www.launcestonpath.com.au/our-locations

 Due to the nature of coronavirus and pathology testing timeframes, we require that your PCR Test be taken between 48 to 72 hours prior to your cruise.
 Please follow these timing guidelines as they are very important to deliver results on time and with the most accuracy.
+It is important to calculate on local departure time and consider the impacts of Daylight Savings Time.
 Note that any test completed prior to 72 hours is not medically acceptable.
 We recommend booking an appointment with your chosen pathology (if taking your test in Broome, that appointment will be scheduled by Clinipath as per point 2).

 2. If you choose to take your PCR Test anywhere else in Western Australia at one of our partner pathologies, we will coordinate approvals for this with the WA Chief Health Officer.

 3. If you choose to take your PCR test anywhere else in Western Australia at a pathology of your own choice, simply let them know you require an asymptomatic PCR Test and advise them of the vessel name and cruise departure date.

 If you have taken your test at one of our partner clinics, the results will be received to our dashboard in good time for your cruise departure.
 Tests through our partner clinics can also be tracked or given high priority if needed.
 These results are kept confidential and will only be viewed by our SailSAFE Director, and onboard medical staff.

 If you have taken your test at a pathology of your choice, please ensure you bring your time-stamped negative result with you to Check-in to be reviewed by our medical team.
 Often this result is received as a text message to your mobile phone.
 It is imperative that you have evidence of the time the test was taken as if it is more than 72 hours prior, it will not be medically acceptable.